Wednesday, September 22, 2021

 Israel has one of the most hostile environment for cow breeding.
 Yet, with advance technologies including computerized milking and feeding systems, cow-cooling systems and unique farming management technique, Israel's dairy industry has become a global leader in efficiency, production and sustainability.
 Its milk yield per cow is highest in the world.
 Its annual milk production is 1.6 billion litres.

 Israel too produces honey.
-A search shows that it produces around 3,600 tons of honey annually.
+An internet search shows that it produces around 3,600 tons of honey annually.
 New Zealand which is famous for their Manuka honey produces 4 to 5 times more at 15,000 tons to 20,000 tons.

 Indeed, credit must be accorded to Israel which has 60% desert land for having transformed such hostile environment into a land of comfort and luxury, the figurative equivalent of a land of milk and honey.